-There’s four key areas in which I’m eager to expand my list:
+There’s four key areas in which I’m eager to expand my list, my #MSWL:

 Contemporary Romance – I’m specifically hoping to find more contemporary romance featuring diverse characters and #ownvoices, like Jasmine Guillory’s The Wedding Date and Helen Hoang’s The Kiss Quotient (yes, I’m using my own client as an example.
 If I could clone her I would!)
 These books straddle the romance and women’s fiction audiences with fun, sexy stories that also explore some of the social dynamics that differentiate their perspectives from the traditional romance heroines of the past.